psychiatric-genomics-consortium/sex-stratified-depression/README.md

 If you have only one sex available then you will just have a single summary statistic file for that sex.

 These summary statistic files along with the respective GWAS log files should be archived and compressed to a folder.
-The folder name should take the following naming convention: COHORT[-SUBCOHORT]_CLUSTER_SEX_VERSION.FORMAT where
+The folder name should take the following naming convention: COHORT[-SUBCOHORT]_CLUSTER_SEX_VERSION.PLINK where

 * COHORT: abbreviation or code for cohort name.
 E.g., UK Biobank = UKBB, Generation Scotland = GenScot